Tag: Dairy Free

 Winter cabbages are so sweet and tasty, especially when braising gives the such a silky taste.
 Stuffed cabbage leaves may very well be my winter favorite, but we’ll leave those for another day.
 In this recipe we are looking a a very easy, fast, midweek,…

-- 2 tbsp olive oil or ghee
+- 3 tbsp olive oil

 - 2 onions, sliced

-- 4 cloves of garlic, sliced
+- 2 cloves of garlic, sliced

 - 70 ml vinegar

-- 3 cloves
+- 3 allspice berries

-- Salt and pepper to taste
+- salt and pepper

 I was very lucky to see a recipe of Jamie Oliver’s for baked eggs on Sunday morning.
 I happened to have all the ingredients for the Mexican version and decided to try it.
 I admire him incredibly for his quality, well-designed recipes.
 His simple presentation…